-• Escherichia coli (E. coli).
+Escherichia coli (E. coli).

-Discharges to losing streams shall not exceed 126 per 100 ml as a Daily Maximum and Monthly Average at any time, as per 10 CSR 20-7.031(4)(C).
+Discharges to rivers/streams or lakes/reservoirs shall not exceed a monthly average of 126 per 100 ml as a geometric mean and Daily Maximum of 630 during the recreational season (April 1 - October 31), to protect Whole Body Contact Recreation designated use of the receiving stream, as per 10 CSR 20-7.031(4)(C).